DFE-Digital/teaching-vacancies-design-history/app/posts/2021-06-09-scope-expansion-round-1.md

 ## Hypothesis

-* Expanding the scope to TAs may support the Department’s goals to support schools in COVID and Recovery.
+* Expanding the scope to TAs may support the Department’s goals to support schools in COVID and Recovery
-* Teaching assistant roles are relatively similar to teacher roles, therefore it is not required to make fundamental changes to the service for hiring staff to be able to list teaching assistants roles on the service.
+* Teaching assistant roles are relatively similar to teacher roles, therefore it is not required to make fundamental changes to the service for hiring staff to be able to list teaching assistants roles on the service
-* Hiring staff have an understanding of what school tutors are.
+* Hiring staff have an understanding of what school tutors are
-* Tutor roles are relatively similar to TA roles and therefore we do not need to make fundamental changes to the service for hiring staff to be able to list tutor roles on the service.
+* Tutor roles are relatively similar to TA roles and therefore we do not need to make fundamental changes to the service for hiring staff to be able to list tutor roles on the service
 * Hiring staff would use Teaching Vacancies to list teaching assistants roles if the scope was expanded
-* Expanding the scope of the service to include TAs and tutor roles won’t stop schools/ trusts from listing job vacancies on other job boards.
+* Expanding the scope of the service to include TAs and tutor roles won’t stop schools/ trusts from listing job vacancies on other job boards

 ## What we learned